keift/blog/linux/install-zapret.md

 rm -rf ~/zapret-v70.6
 ```

-🎉 That's it!
-You have now overcome all access barriers.
-Long live freedom!

 ## TIP: Uninstall Zapret

 If you ever regain your freedom, you can undo all of these actions in the following way.